 (Or: stop encouraging people to vote.)

 If you need to be encouraged to vote then you shouldn’t vote.
 Think about how little the average person knows about the world.
-Wasn’t it like 25% of people thought President Bush was responsible for 9/11?
-And I think there’s usually an equal number on the right who think Hillary is a secret communist lesbian (actually, now that you mention it).
-And we wantthose people to be voting?
+Over half of Democrats believed President Bush helped with 9/11 and I think there’s usually an equal number on the right who think Hillary is a secret communist lesbian.
+And we want those people to be voting?

 But it’s even worse than that.
 People are uninformed.
 Really uninformed.
 Scarily.
 No, it’s not because they vote for the other guy or anything but just the basics of how things work.
 I’ve spoken with people who have college degrees – some with post-collegiate degrees – and they just didn’t know what each branch of the government did.
 One person thought the Vice President voted on every bill in Congress (no), one thought that the President could personally introduce legislation (nope), and don’t even get me started on the Supreme Court.
-People think that if Trump or Sanders are elected that they can unilaterally just lower or raise taxes – like we’re voting for a king.
-These are people who are otherwise smart but maybe aren’t inclined to vote until someone “encourages” them.
+People think that if Trump or Biden are elected that they can unilaterally just lower or raise taxes – like we’re voting for a king.
+These are people who are otherwise smart, but maybe aren’t inclined to vote until someone “encourages” them.
 You can say these are isolated anecdotes but do they really seem that far fetched?

 If people aren’t inclined to vote, so be it.
-Theright to do something doesn’t mean you need to do it, or even should do it.
+The right to do something doesn’t mean you need to do it, or even should do it.
 I have the right to sit in a dark room and drink until I vomit all over myself every night, doesn’t mean I should (tempting as it may be).